Chrisfaherty/CI_PP2_SCC/README.md

 3. As a first time user, I want to know how to submit feedback.
 4. As a first time user, I want to know how to access and play the game.
 5. As a first time user, I want to be able to reset the game to play again.
+6. As a first time user, I want to have a fequently asked questions section.

 #### Returning User
-6. As a returning user, I want to be able to quickly add items again and check them of during the day.
+7. As a returning user, I want to be able to quickly add items again and check them of during the day.
-7. As a returning user, I want to be able to access the developers links.
+8. As a returning user, I want to be able to access the developers links.
-8. As a returning user, I want to have a target score to beat the game,
+9. As a returning user, I want to have a target score to beat the game,
-9. As a returning user , I want to be able to submit feedback.
+10. As a returning user , I want to be able to submit feedback.

 #### Site Owner
-10. As the site owner, I want users to keep up to date site updates,
+11. As the site owner, I want users to keep up to date site updates,
-11. As the site owner, I want users to be able to submit feedback.
+12. As the site owner, I want users to be able to submit feedback.
-12. As the site owner, I want users to be able to complete the tasks they require.
 13. As the site owner, I want users to be able to complete the tasks they require.
+14. As the site owner, I want users to be able to complete the tasks they require.

 ## Design